Chandrahasa: Ashvamedha

 Chandrahasa ruled his kingdom for many years, having invited Kulinda to Kuntala.
 He had a son by the name of Padmaksha from Champakamalini, and Makaraksha from Vishaya, the minister's daughter.
 When these two boys were walking in the outskirts of the town one day, they chanced upon the stallion of Yudhishtira's ashvamedha yagna; dismayed, they came back and informed their father of it.
 Chandrahasa met Krishna and Arjuna and treated them in a royal manner offering them abundant wealth and men for the yagna.
 He anointed his son Makaraksha as the king, and joined Krishna and Arjuna, along with his kingdom's army.

 In popular culture

+The story was composed in Yakshagana and is regularly performed in Karnataka state.
 The story of Chandrahasa has been depicted in a number of Indian films, including: Chandrahasa (1921) and Chandrahasa (1928) by Kanjibhai Rathod, Chandrahasa (1929) by Dhundiraj Govind Phalke, Chandrahasa (1933) by Sarvottam Badami, Chandrahasan (1936) by Profulla Ghosh, Chandrahasa (1941) by M. L. Rangaiah, Chandrahasa (1947) by Gunjal, Chandrahasa (1947) by Shanthesh Patel, Chandrahasa (1965) by B. S. Ranga in both Telugu (with Hara Nadh and Krishna Kumari, Gummadi in the lead roles and Kannada, with Raj Kumar and Leelavati.